Ta da….welcome to the brand new look and feel of A Gutsy Girl.

 [Note: Some would say that because the A Gutsy Girl Instagram is growing rapidly, why even put the time, effort, and money into even more growth on the website.
 Why?
 Easy.
 I’ve said it before (like in 2010) and I’ll say it again, “We (I) do not own Instagram, Facebook, Pinterest, or anything else.
 We can and do own our own websites and platforms.”
 Also, I could never provide my readers the things via social that I can on my website.
 So this is really for you!]

 I added new features like: Gutsy Children, Gutsy Book Club, Gutsy Lifestyle, Certified Gutsy, and more.
 It’s not all built out yet, and I have a ton of work to do to re-route current posts to their appropriate places.
-For example, you’ll now find “SIBO” underneath Gut Healing, but I need to place all previous SIBO posts in the space for easy access.
+For example, you’ll now find “SIBO” underneath Gut Healing.

 The image sizes are all different, too, so I need to work on re-sizing and updating the look.
 And more to come as well, you’ll see…..

 Finally, my beautiful, talented and loving friend Makayla (once again) did pictures for the site.
-The new website header was my vision, but she took so many more last week (they just aren’t ready yet).
 I feel beyond grateful to her and her massive talent.
 For anyone in the Minnesota area, I cannot recommend her enough.
 She’s forever going to be my girl for all pictures – whether she likes it or not.

 My brave, Gutsy friends – THANK YOU from the bottom of my heart…..for sticking with me these past 10 years.
 Thank you for joining in, even when the vision was extra cloudy and murky.
 Thank you for believing that the best would be yet to come.